 Out in the wilderness, a young couple is getting attacked by a grizzly bear at their campsite.
 The boyfriend nervously hides with a hatchet while his girlfriend is hiding out inside the tent.
 Just as the bear is about to poke its way inside, it suddenly gets dragged off.
 As she hears strange noises, she peaks out to investigate only to get hit by a splatter of blood.
 She looks outside to not only discover that the bear has been killed, but her boyfriend as well by the same towering behemoth who ends the scene by slaying her offscreen.

-After making his way onto the stairway, he answers as Wonder Woman lets him know that there’s something brewing within the greater Metropolis region.
-Several of their teammates have headed out to investigate the presence of a creature.
+After making his way onto the stairway, he answers as Wonder Woman lets him know that there’s something brewing within the greater Metropolis region with several of their teammates having headed out to investigate the presence of a creature.
 Since Kent has an upcoming lunch with Lois, Diana tells him that they’re good for now as she deduces that he’s finally going to tell Lane.
 The scene ends with Clark letting her know to keep in touch should his help be needed.

 Not too far from the carnage, a young lady is recording the incident on her cell phone and tearfully issues a call for help.
 Just then, the monster notices her and prepares to take her out.
 Thankfully, Hawkman flies in to combat the fierce being.

 From there, the rest of the Justice League arrives with Green Lantern and Batman helping the young lady out while Bruce orders Flash to assist any civilian in peril.
 Hawkman then flies down towards his adversary, but he gets caught in a surprise attack as the being beats him up and sends him flying with a fierce punch.